Part 2 in a 3 part series documenting the WireCrafters Lean Journey & how it has transformed our business.

 When an employee creates a solution, we document this accomplishment on our Kaizen boards by posting a picture of what the problem was and how they solved it.
 This provides a good reward system, keeps up company morale, and is a great visual reminder to always be thinking about how we can become even more efficient.

 This mindset is fundamental to our success.
 As we continue to improve our processes and work flow, our products and customer service are also being enhanced, which contributes to our world-class manufacturing facility and our 99% on-time delivery rate (but more on that later).

 Due to our small lot size, we are able to have frequent changeover, faster turnarounds, and ultimately more sales because of Lean production principles.
 Our demand-driven system means that we have what you need in store, but never too much and never not enough.
 This helps us maintain a low inventory level, high customer satisfaction, and excellent return on investment.

 As mentioned earlier, we like to reward our employees by encouraging them to bring their novel ideas to the table.
 Staying on top of Lean is an all hands on deck task.
 We have to constantly evaluate what processes are creating value and which ones are not, and then disposing of those.
 Our Kaizen boards focus on continuously improving all of our processes and people.

 The cultural and managerial aspects of lean are arguably more important than the actual tools or methodologies of production itself.

-After initial implementation of Lean, it took about four years for us to see this cultural change and we are always improving on our processes through employee solutions.
+After the initial implementation of Lean, it took about four years for us to see this cultural change and we are always improving our processes through employee solutions.
 We love to reward our employees as displayed on the Kaizen boards.
 We could not make our commitment to exceptional quality without our amazing team and we always celebrate personal wins.